-Permanent disability benefit: For a 100% loss of earning capacity, the monthly pension is 80% of the insured's average monthly earnings in the last 12 months.
+Permanent disability benefit: The monthly pension is 80% of the insured's average monthly earnings in the last 12 months for a 100% loss of earning capacity.

-Partial disability pension: A reduced pension is paid for a loss of earning capacity less than 100%.
-For a loss of earning capacity from 90% to 99%, the monthly pension is 75% of the insured's average monthly earnings in the last 12 months; for a loss of earning capacity from 25% to 49%, 50% of the insured's average monthly earnings.
+Partial disability pension: The monthly pension is 75% of the insured's average monthly earnings in the last 12 months for a loss of earning capacity from 90% to 99%; for a loss of earning capacity from 25% to 49%, 50% of the insured's average monthly earnings.